COMPARE TO OTHER COMPONENTS

 Visual Studio NuGet Package Manager and IronXL

-Use the following steps to install IronXL via the NuGet Package Manager in Visual Studio:
+Use these steps to install IronXL via the NuGet Package Manager in Visual Studio:

 Visual Studio NuGet Package Manager and IronXL